Middle Kingdom of Egypt: Height of the Middle Kingdom

 Senusret III was a warrior-king, often taking to the field himself.
 In his sixth year, he re-dredged an Old Kingdom canal around the First Cataract to facilitate travel to Upper Nubia.
 He used this to launch a series of brutal campaigns in Nubia in his sixth, eighth, tenth, and sixteenth years.
 After his victories, Senusret built a series of massive forts throughout the country to establish the formal boundary between Egyptian conquests and unconquered Nubia at Semna.
 The personnel of these forts were charged to send frequent reports to the capital on the movements and activities of the local Medjay natives, some of which survive, revealing how tightly the Egyptians intended to control the southern border.
 Medjay were not allowed north of the border by ship, nor could they enter by land with their flocks, but they were permitted to travel to local forts to trade.
-After this, Senusret sent one more campaign in his 19th year, but turned back due to abnormally low Nile levels, which endangered his ships.
-To the north, One of Senusret's soldiers records a campaign into Palestine, perhaps against Shechem, the only reference to a military campaign against a certain location in Palestine from Middle Kingdom literature, although there are other references to action against Asiatics.
+After this, Senusret sent one more campaign in his 19th year but turned back due to abnormally low Nile levels, which endangered his ships.
+To the north, One of Senusret's soldiers records a campaign into Canaan, perhaps against Shechem, the only reference to a military campaign against a certain location in Cannan from Middle Kingdom literature, although there are other references to action against Asiatics.
 It is not known whether Egypt wished to control Canaan like Northern Nubia, but numerous administrative seals of the period have been found there, as well as other indications of increased activity Northward in this period.
 As in the old kingdom, the contact was particularly strong with Byblos, known for its valuable wood.

-Domestically, Senusret has been given credit for an administrative reform which put more power in the hands of appointees of the central government, instead of regional authorities.
+Domestically, Senusret has been given credit for an administrative reform that put more power in the hands of appointees of the central government, instead of regional authorities.
 Egypt was divided into three water, or administrative divisions: North, South, and Head of the South (perhaps Lower Egypt, most of Upper Egypt, and the nomes of the original Theban kingdom during the war with Herakleopolis, respectively).
-Each region was administrated by a Reporter, Second Reporter, some kind of council (the Djadjat), and staff of minor officials and scribes.
+Each region was administered by a Reporter, Second Reporter, some kind of council (the Djadjat), and staff of minor officials and scribes.
 The power of the nomarchs seems to drop off permanently during his reign, which has been taken to indicate that the central government had finally suppressed them, though there is no record that Senusret ever took direct action against them.